Burn Permit Application

 When does my permit expire?

 Summit Fire and Medical District is no longer requiring a burn permit to be on file.
 Please be a courteous neighbor and fill out your name and address in the Burn Permit tab.
 Once the form is completed it will be sent to the On-Duty Battalion Chief and to Forest Service Dispatch to alert for possible smoke in area.
+Your burn permit expires daily.
+If you plan to burn on more than one day, please fill out a burn permit each day you burn.

 What are the times that I can burn?